GodAnri/ac-notes/chapters/advanced-issues.md

     - n new features;
     - Linear combinations of existing n attributes orthogonal to each other;
     - k << n (a much smaller number of attributes) explains most of the variance in the data.
-- Independent Component Analysis (ICA) vs PCA:
+- Independent Component Analysis (ICA) vs. PCA:
     - Both create linear combinations of the attributes;
     - ICA assumes the original attributes are statistically independent, reduces higher order statistics (e.g. kurtosis) and does not rank components.
 - Multidimensional scaling: